 “This program is only possible because of the long-standing interdisciplinary relationship between pharmacists, physicians and nurses at the poison center.”

 PharmD grads!
 Sound like the perfect fit for you?
-Apply by Jan.
-14 2017 for this fellowship.
+The current fellowship submission cycle deadline is December 13, 2019.
+Apply here!

 “The power of this fellowship will be in the interdisciplinary sharing of knowledge.
 We’re putting a pharmacist through a physician’s toxicology program, and we’re exposing a physician to the in-depth knowledge of pharmacology and pharmaceutical science that a pharmacist has.”